facebook/react-native-website/website/versioned_docs/version-0.5/getting-started.md

 choco install -y nodejs.install python2 jdk8
 ```

-If you have already installed Node on your system, make sure it is version 6 or newer.
+If you have already installed Node on your system, make sure it is Node 8 or newer.
 If you already have a JDK on your system, make sure it is version 8 or newer.

 > You can find additional installation options on [Node's Downloads page](https://nodejs.org/en/download/).